 Now in the new release you can check the camera uncertainty results not only in the Registration and Camera Accuracy Report but also right in the application.

-The camera uncertainty is a value of camera position uncertainty.
-It means, that the camera should be in this ellipsoid during an image capturing.
-It can help you to find places, which aren’t captured well, and you can capture additional imaged from these places.
+The camera uncertainty is a value of camera's position uncertainty.
+It means, that the camera should be in this ellipsoid after alignment and if you theoretically will move with the camera in this area, the reprojection error will be under certain value and you should get the same alignment results.
+It can help you to find places, which aren’t captured well, and you can capture additional images from these places.

 You can find the Relative position uncertainty option in 1Ds view in Selected input panel for georeferenced and non-georeferenced images.
 This option is available only for registered images and displayed units are taken from Project coordinate system.
 Relative position uncertainty consists of values for uncertainty in X, Y and Z axis and from used units.